OCC Honor Society

 OCC Honor Society Induction – Each year, the OCC Honor Society hosts an Induction ceremony to welcome new members into the distinguished community.
 At the ceremony, students will be recognized for their accomplishment of completing the OCC.
 The ceremony is followed by a catered reception.

-View the Spring 2020 Virtual Induction Ceremony HERE.
+View the Fall 2020 Virtual Induction Ceremony HERE.

 Membership Benefits – OCC Honor Society members are eligible and encouraged to attend all OCC Honor Society events.
 Members will also receive a green cord of distinction to wear at graduation.
 Look out for exclusive invitations to these events:

 - OCC 100 Days to Completion Celebration

 - OCC Honor Society Induction Ceremony

 - Honors Convocation